Batcheller History, Family Crest & Coats of Arms

 The surname Batcheller was first found in the counties of Oxfordshire, Cambridge, and Huntingdon, where they held a family seat from ancient times.

-Important Dates for the Batcheller family
+Early History of the Batcheller family

 This web page shows only a small excerpt of our Batcheller research.
 Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batcheller History in all our PDF Extended History products and printed products wherever possible.